2017 sees .08 OWI BAC levels arrive in Wisconsin

 New 2017 DUI Laws in Wisconsin Explained by Milwaukee Lawyers Specializing in DUI Cases

 If you’ve been arrested for a DUI in Milwaukee, call Grieve Law immediately.
-The sooner we go over the specifics of your case the faster we can produce a case-winning defense.
-Our Milwaukee DUI lawyers have a wide-reaching reputation for getting DUI charges dropped or significantly reduced!
+The sooner we go over the specifics of your case, the faster we can produce a case-winning defense.
+Our Milwaukee DUI lawyers have a history of getting DUI charges dropped or significantly reduced.

 In 2008, Wisconsin became an implied consent state.
-This means driving is Wisconsin is enough to make compliance with officer requests for DUI chemical tests mandatory.
+This means driving in Wisconsin is enough to make compliance with officer requests for DUI chemical tests mandatory.

-Refusing to submit to a chemical test when pulled over under the suspicion of an OWI or DUI means an automatic one-year license suspension.
+Refusing to submit to a chemical test when pulled over under the suspicion of operating while intoxicated means an automatic one-year license suspension.
 The courts generally believe the only reason someone would not submit to a chemical test is because they’re guilty.
 This is not always true.
-Some people don’t submit to the tests simply because they feel as though it’s a violation of their privacy.
+Some people don’t submit to the tests simply because they feel it’s a violation of their privacy.
 Officers are required to inform you of your rights before asking you to submit to any chemical tests.